 Your journey to Fellowship is personalised for you; drawing on your previous experience and future aspirations.

-Fellowship training happens on the job in clinics and hospitals at an ACRRM accredited training post, and education activities occur outside of the workplace and cover key areas of the Rural Generalist curriculum.
+Fellowship training happens on the job in clinics and hospitals at an ACRRM accredited training post, and education activities occur cover key areas of the Rural Generalist curriculum.

 Combining workplace-based activities, projects and standardised assessments, the program, is designed to be completed progressively throughout your training and is backed by a range of preparation activities.